 Another easy way of massaging your scalp is to gently massage your shampoo or conditioner into your hair for 5 minutes using the steps outlined above.
 Then rinse your hair as usual.

 However, it's worth noting that for scalp massage to be beneficial it should be performed at least once a day and if you have fragile hair from chemotherapy or radiotherapy treatment, it is recommended that you wash your hair less frequently - no more than twice a week, so this type of massage might not be the best for fragile chemo hair.

 If you have experienced hair loss from your cancer treatment using an oil during your scalp massage can help to keep the skin on your scalp moisturised.

 You can purchase treatment oils that have been specifically formulated to encourage hair growth or you can create your own oil by mixing a few drops of your favourite essential oil with a carrier oil.
 We’ve had people recommending this gorgeous head and hair treatment oil from Made For Life Organics - if you want to treat yourself.
-Alternatively, many people also recommend using plain olive oil, almond oil or coconut oil - whatever you have to hand really.
+Alternatively, many people also recommend using plain olive oil, castor oil, almond oil or coconut oil - whatever you have to hand really.